node-gh/gh/README.md

 * Fork a GitHub repository.

     ```
-gh re --fork yui3 --user yui
+gh re --fork repo --user user
     ```

 * Fork a GitHub repository into the node-gh organization.